Garbage Collection or Serialization? Between a Rock and a Hard Place!

-Figure~\ref{fig:nvm} (b) shows that \tc improves performance by 46\%, 46\%, 36\%, 38\%, 65\% compared to Spark-MO in PR, CC, SSSP, SVD, and TR, respectively.
-Mainly the performance improvement of \tc results from the reduction of the minor \gc time and major \gc time by up to 82\% (on average 64\%) and 89\% (on average 80\%) compared to Spark-MO, respectively.
-Running the garbage collector on top of NVM (using DRAM as a cache) becomes a severe bottleneck mainly due to the high latency of NVM~\cite{izra:nvm} and the agnostic placements of objects.
-The garbage collector performs traversal to identify live objects.
-Traversing the fields (references) inside a live object, the referred objects could reside anywhere in the heap.
-Some of these objects may not reside in DRAM cache so the access latency increases because the garbage collector has to retrieve them from NVM, increasing the \gc time.
-For this reason, Spark-MO increases the number of read and write requests over NVM compared to \tc by $5.3\times$ and $11.8\times$ on average, respectively.
-Thus, the ability to maintain distinct heaps for the execution and caching parts of the heap, solely use the NVM for caching, and prevent GC in the cache, are all vital to performance.
+Figure~\ref{fig:nvm}(b) shows that \name{} improves performance by up to 86\% and on average by 48\%, compared to Spark-MO.
+The main improvement of \name{} results from the reduction of minor \gc and major \gc time by up to 88\% (on average by 52\%) and 96\% (on average by 46\%) compared to Spark-MO, respectively.
+In Spark-MO, running the garbage collector on top of NVM (using DRAM as a cache) incurs high overhead due to the latency of NVM~\cite{izra:nvm} and the agnostic placement of objects.
+For instance, minor \gc time in Spark-MO increases on average by 36\% compared to Spark-SD (Figure~\ref{fig:nvm}b) because objects of the young generation are placed in NVM, resulting in higher access latency for the garbage collector.
+Unlike \name{} that controls object placement in NVM (H2), Spark-MO relies on the memory controller to move objects between DRAM and NVM.
+We measure that Spark-MO incurs on average $5.3\times$ and $11.8\times$ more read and write operations to NVM compared to \name{}, resulting in higher overhead.
+Thus, the ability to maintain separate heaps allows \name{} to both limit \gc cost and reduce the adverse impact of the increased NVM access latency on \gc time.